Federal Transit Administration (FTA), DOT.

 Of the 15 comments received, seven expressed general support for the proposal and eight did not directly address the proposal.
 The comments below either elaborate on the general support or provide specific ideas for expanding the use of pre-award authority and LONPs.

 Comments: Two respondents suggest that the expanded use of pre-award authority and LONPs will help mitigate the cost and schedule impacts of delays that can be caused by FTA reviews and approvals.
-Another suggests that the need to expedite projects far outweighs any feared consequences of an individual sponsor claiming they thought they had a guarantee.
+Another suggests that the need to expedite projects far outweighs Start Printed Page 45513any feared consequences of an individual sponsor claiming they thought they had a guarantee.

 Response: FTA concurs that expanding pre-award authority should help expedite project delivery.